akudo7/kudos-gpt/README.md

 <details>
 <summary>01.
 Turn On/Off:</summary>

-After loading the kudos-gpt successfully, you have to turn it on yourself with the `kudos-gpt: On/Off`.
+After loading the kudos-gpt successfully, the `kudos-gpt: On/Off` have to be executed yourself for turnning it on.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_04_1.png" />
 </p>
-So you can click on the plus icon on the left to create a new chat and also click a note to open a chat.
+So the plus icon on the left will be available for creating/opening a chat.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_04_2.png" />
 </p>